AviSantoso/dafc/README.md

 dafc "What are the steps to run this project locally?"
 ```

 The LLM response will be streamed to your terminal and saved completely in `response.md`.
+If the gathered context exceeds the configured limit (`MAX_CONTEXT_TOKENS`), the command will abort with an error before contacting the LLM.

-**2. View and Manage Context:**
+**2. View and Manage Context (`dafc context`)**

-See exactly what context is being gathered and sent to the LLM, save it, copy it, or watch for changes.
+See exactly what context is being gathered, save it, copy it, or watch for changes.
+This command also respects the `MAX_CONTEXT_TOKENS` limit.

 ```bash
 # Print context to the console (default behavior)